Write Better Copy Instantly: 5 Easy Changes That Get Results

 Or, to put it more simply, copywriting is selling with words.

 It’s been used for over a century to sell products and services.
-The founding fathers of copywriting include Gary Halbert, David Ogilvy, and Claude Hopkins, among others.
+The founding fathers of copywriting include advertising greats like Gary Halbert, David Ogilvy, and Claude Hopkins, among others.

 But here’s the thing…

-While copywriting has changed significantly through the decades, the principles are still applicable today – and, in the overcrowded sea-of-sameness that’s become the internet, is essential for any online business’s survival.
+While copywriting has changed significantly through the decades, the principles are still applicable today – and, in the overcrowded sea-of-sameness that’s become the internet, is an essential skill for the survival of any online business.

 Why should you learn how to write copy?